GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

   - clipboard
 hero: hero.jpg
 alt: Clipboard with shopping list
+draft: true
 ---

-Chrome 66, added support for the
+Chrome 66 added support for the
 [text portion](https://developers.google.com/web/updates/2018/03/clipboardapi)
 of the [Asynchronous Clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).
-Chrome 76 has added support for images makes it easy to programmatically copy and paste **png** images.
+Chrome 76 has added support for images makes it easy to programmatically copy and paste **PNG** images.

 {% Aside 'caution' %}
-  At the time of writing, only png files are supported.
+  At the time of writing, only PNG files are supported.
 Support for other images and file formats will be added in the future.
 {% endAside %}